 Once again, these Cybersecurity weaknesses are general in nature, and each Blockchain application (as reviewed earlier) will have its own unique set of challenges.

-This article was aimed at providing a digestible overview on how and what Blockchain is used for, and the security issues associated with it as this technology continues to be utilized and grow.
+This article was aimed at providing a digestible overview of how and what Blockchain is used for, and the security issues associated with it.
+As this technology continues to be utilized and grow, it will be critical for organizations to consider these security issues as they aim to demonstrate why is cybersecurity important to their stakeholders.